Shane32/GraphQL/README.md

 });
 ```

-Alternatively, you can set the timeout strategy for a specific subscription:
+Alternatively, you can set the timeout strategy for a specific subscription when calling `ExecuteSubscription`:

 ```typescript
 const { connected, abort } = client.ExecuteSubscription(